-You will add sections II and III of the paper for this assignment, with edits to section I. This submission will include a reference and title page.
+Sections II and III of the paper will be added to this submission of the paper, with edits to section I. This submission will include a reference and title page.
 In the literature review you will include the sources that were utilized for the annotated bibliography and added sources in paragraph format with appropriate citations.
 After you have reviewed the current research on the topic you will propose how further research can be done with a hypothesis statement including operationalized variables to be examined.
 The reference page should be attached to this assignment.
 You may add sources after this point, but you should have at least 6 sources at this point.